oddeyeco/oe-agent2/README.md

 Make your changes if needed in config.ini and run

     ./puypuy.sh start
-Python daemon process will start, run all python scripts from checks_avaliable directory as well as all check_* files scripts_available directory.
+Python daemon process will start, run all python scripts from checks_available directory as well as all check_* files scripts_available directory.

 ###Main Config